kevindoorhomes/doorway/listing-agent/process-guide/negotiation.md

 Congrats!
 You just got an offer on your listing.
 Now what?

 ALL offers must be presented to clients in a timely manner.
-Unless your client requests to view all offers at a specific time, do everything you can to present offers shortly after they are received.
+Unless the client requests to view all offers at a specific time, do everything you can to present offers shortly after they are received.

 In any case, treat all offers the same.